open-cogsci/osdoc/content/usage/logging.md

 Always triple check whether your data has been correctly logged before running your experiment!
 {: .page-notification}

-:--
-cmd: overview
---:
+%--
+toc:
+ mindepth: 2
+--%

 ## Using the logger item

 OpenSesame will not log your data automatically.
 Instead, you need to insert a *logger* item, typically at the end of your trial sequence.

-:--
-cmd: figure
+%--
+figure:
+ id: FigLogger
-src: logger.png
+ source: logger.png
+ caption: |
-caption: The `logger` item.
+  The `logger` item.
---:
+--%

 The logger has a number of options: